mohamedfawas/golang_learning_path_for_absolute_beginners/readme.md

 <details>
   <summary><h2> Week 1 (Click the arrow to expand) </h2></summary>

+#### Learn the Golang fundamentals from the given resources

-- Go class youtube lectures by Matt KØDVB helps you to learn go lang by preparing tests while learning.
-You can watch this playlist from [here](https://www.youtube.com/watch?v=iDQAZEJK8lI&list=PLoILbKo9rG3skRCj37Kn5Zj803hhiuRK6)
+- Go class youtube lectures by Matt KØDVB helps you to learn go lang by preparing tests while learning. (https://www.youtube.com/watch?v=iDQAZEJK8lI&list=PLoILbKo9rG3skRCj37Kn5Zj803hhiuRK6)
+- Go by tests website : The tutorials shown in this website is aligned with the lecture series I posted above. (https://quii.gitbook.io/learn-go-with-tests)

+#### These are the revision notes I prepared while learning golang fundamentals, you can use this for additional notes

+- Notion notes of week 1 (revision notes)[https://fringe-walker-61c.notion.site/Golang-week-1-resources-16da515394c74d3e95a91f39313f1569?pvs=4]

 </details>